-3. Buy in Stores with Bulk Bins
+3. Buy in Stores with Plastic-free Bulk Bins

 The easiest way to avoid packaging is to frequent stores that sell as many items as possible in bulk bins.
 Around the world, a movement of bulk-only, packaging-free stores is growing; but even your local coop and farmers’ market are sources of unpackaged products.
 You can buy just the amount you need, filling your own reusable containers, thereby avoiding unnecessary waste.
 Everything from noodles to rice, lentils to coffee beans, sweets to soaps are offered in unpackaged form.

 But what about beverages?
 There’s no need to buy bottled water – tap water is regularly tested and scientifically proven to be safer and of better quality.
 Invest in a reusable water bottle or two, or simply refill and reuse any empty bottles you might already have around the house.

 Plastic-free shopping not only assists in fighting unnecessary landfill pileup, it also combats excess plastic packaging in your own waste and recycling bins.
 In the end, taking the initiative and going plastic-free makes life a little bit simpler.